Home

 www.iewf.org

 In May 2011 the Habitat Network won both the Innovation Award (joint 1st) and a Highly Commended for Urban Landcare.
 These were awarded by Sydney Metropolitan Catchment Management Authority as part of their 2011 Regional Awards.
 Well done to all of our Habitat Network members and to all who help with this project.
-Also well done to all other winning groups.
-Please see our "Activity photos" page above and read about other winners on the SMCMA website and in the SMCMA 2011 Winter Mambara Issue 31 (pdf 1.15MB).
+Please see our "Activity photos" page above and read about other winners n the SMCMA 2011 Winter Mambara Issue 31 (pdf 1.15MB).

 Also see the video about the Habitat Network produced by SMCMA and look for the other winner's there too.